mcb/pcf-workshop/README.md

 http://spring-music-something.cfapps.io/errors/kill
 ```

-and you will see (`cf app spring-music-pna`) one application instance being restarted by the Elastic Runtime automatically.
+and you will see (`cf app spring-music`) one application instance being restarted by the Elastic Runtime automatically.
 As you have two instances by now, the `http://spring-music-something.cfapps.io` (again, be sure to replace `something` with your random route) will still return your application as the traffic is only routed to healthy instances.

 ## Application Logging